cunger/launch/notes/sandcrawler-rulebook/types-values.md

 * loose/lenient equality (`==`, `!=`)
 With the exception that comparison and equality operators don't trigger numeric conversion if both operands are strings, or any operand is `null` or `undefined`, and `+` triggers string conversion if any operand is a string.

 If an operand is an object, it is first converted to a primitive (meaning to a Number or String), roughly following [this algorithm](https://gist.github.com/samoshkin/baf070ab19b73f4f39ec54149fb37c30#file-js-to-primitive-internal-js).
 Note that, as a result, arrays are converted to strings.

-Also note that a `{}` at the beginning of the line is interpreted as a block statement (not an object) and is ignored:
+Also note that `{` at the beginning of a line is always interpreted as a block statement, not as an object, thus for the operation it is ignored:
 ```js
 {}+[]+{}
 ==> +[]+{}